hornv/changelog/README.md

 ## usefull info
 to fix GV_VERSION arg for Dockerfile is used. so if it is nessecery just change that arg.

+v1 use hardcorder url fo GH_CLI 1.12.1
+v2 use variable for GV_CLI (default is 1.12.1)